 If you visit Hagia Sophia today you will see above the apse a mosaic depicting the Virgin Mary holding the baby Jesus in her lap.
 No one knows when this mosaic was originally created but it is doubtful it existed before the era of Byzantine Iconoclasm.
 Most likely what was there at the time of the church's completion was a large red mosaic cross.

-A templon is a barrier that seperates the sacraments at the alter from the rest of the nave and is the predecessor of the iconostasis found in eastern orthodox churches today.
+A templon is a barrier that separates the sacraments at the alter from the rest of the nave and is the predecessor of the iconostasis found in eastern orthodox churches today.
 Usually made of wood or marble the templon in Hagia Sophia was made of silver.
 The templon I created for this painting is based on the one described by Paul the Silentiary in the 6th century of the templon he saw inside Hagia Sophia.
 His description wasn't terribly specific so the ornamentation you see here is purely my invention.

 An ambo is a raised platform with stairs on the front and back.
 It is from this platform that the scriptures where read during the Divine Liturgy.
 Meant to simulate a small hill, its origins date back to ancient Greece where orators stood on a raised platform called a bema.